-dispensation will be preceded by the falling away of what is called Christendom, accompanied by the manifestation of the Antichrist&#8221; (p.
-71).
+dispensation will be preceded by the falling away of what is called Christendom, accompanied by the manifestation of the Antichrist" (page 71).
 Up to this word, I quite agree with the author.
-I cannot say there is no accidental error, when he goes on thus: &#8220;followed by severe judgments of God on the nations which have rebelled against Christ.&#8221; Of course, the dispensation will be &#8220;followed&#8221; by severe judgments.
+I cannot say there is no accidental error, when he goes on thus: "followed by severe judgments of God on the nations which have rebelled against Christ".
+Of course, the dispensation will be "followed" by severe judgments.
 Yet I do not suppose that Mr. Rochat denies that it will be *introduced* also by severe judgments.
 Perhaps he meant to say that the falling away would be followed, etc., etc. However this may be, what I have quoted is sufficient.
 I shall point out, farther on, the points as to which I do not see that our brother has well understood as yet the character of the coming dispensation.
 At all events, there is to be another dispensation where Christ will be present, and which will be preceded by a general falling away and the manifestation of the Antichrist.
-This is evidently a most important truth for the church of God.| We shall farther on call the attention of brethren to a few considerations connected with it.
+This is evidently a most important truth for the church of God¦.
+We shall farther on call the attention of brethren to a few considerations connected with it.
 Let us come to the unity of the church.

-&#8220;There is,&#8221; says Mr. Rochat (p.
-25), &#8220;the general assembly and the church of the firstborn,&#8221; and (p.
-27) there are churches.
-But in page 26, he gives us another idea of the church, which is very just, and very important practically: &#8220;The church on earth, at each successive period, is thus the aggregate of the elect which are then manifested.&#8221; It is in this sense, adds our brother, &#8220;that it is said that God has established in the church, first apostles,&#8221; etc., etc. That is just the sense which I meant to present, which I have pressed, and which appears to me most essential as regards our responsibility and the judgment which we form of the state in which we are.
+"There is", says Mr. Rochat (page 25), "the general assembly and the church of the firstborn", and (page 27) there are churches.
+But in page 26, he gives us another idea of the church, which is very just, and very important practically: "The church on earth, at each successive period, is thus the aggregate of the elect which are then manifested".
+It is in this sense, adds our brother, "that it is said that God has established in the church, first apostles", etc., etc. That is just the sense which I meant to present, which I have pressed, and which appears to me most essential as regards our responsibility and the judgment which we form of the state in which we are.
 If the church on earth is the aggregate of the elect manifested at each period, in what state is this aggregate found at the present time?
 I have also some considerations which appear to me important to present on this point.
 I merely point out by the way this manner of looking at the church.
-Our brother owns that his views on the subject are modified; it matters little what instrument has produced this change, provided it be through the teaching of God (p.
-25, note).
+Our brother owns that his views on the subject are modified; it matters little what instrument has produced this change, provided it be through the teaching of God (page 25, note).

-| Also Mr. Rochat tells us elsewhere: &#8220;The signs of the times announce the approach of His glorious kingdom.&#8221; Therefore, the apostasy and the falling away are things which closely concern us, since they are to precede this glorious reign.
+¦Also Mr. Rochat tells us elsewhere: "The signs of the times announce the approach of His glorious kingdom."
+Therefore, the apostasy and the falling away are things which closely concern us, since they are to precede this glorious reign.

 {241}

-There is another thing as to which our brother admits a principle, which tells all that I could wish on the subject. &#8220;If I am a member of the whole body,&#8221; he says (p.
-41), &#8220;I am a member of the parts of that body.&#8221; I insist on this.
-A Christian does become a member of a local church (if, however, one can admit this expression of &#8220;member of a church,&#8221; for it is now owned to be unscriptural); he is a member of the parts of the body, if he is a member of the body.
+There is another thing as to which our brother admits a principle, which tells all that I could wish on the subject.
+"If I am a member of the whole body", he says (page 41), "I am a member of the parts of that body".
+I insist on this.
+A Christian does become a member of a local church (if, however, one can admit this expression of "member of a church", for it is now owned to be unscriptural); he is a member of the parts of the body, if he is a member of the body.